 2020 was a year that served to legitimize online learning processes.
 With the global lockdown caused by the pandemic, that year alone, a third of undergraduates in the U.S. took classes exclusively online, making taking online courses a trend that has been on the rise for 14 consecutive years.

 In 2022 the scenario was similar.
 According to the National Center for Education, the number of online course enrollees in that year grew by 21% in the U.S. This trend was particularly evident in higher education, where virtual program enrollment increased 26% over previous years.

 48% of venture capital investments go to EdTech solutions oriented to the workforce education segment

-In 2023, with a changing reality and significant daily social, environmental, and technological challenges, the potential and active workforce needs to be increasingly trained with skills that will keep them relevant.
+With a changing reality and significant daily social, environmental, and technological challenges, the potential and active workforce needs to be increasingly trained with skills that will keep them relevant.

 Even a year before the pandemic, companies claimed training their employees online represented an income, with a profit margin of around 24%.